iancuivasciuc/Examination-Tool/README.md

-Build a management tool for examination at an univeristy with multiple OOP concepts.
+# ExaminationTool
+The tool helps the professors by streamlining the calculation of students' final grades.

-I used two design patterns: Singleton and Observer.
+I used multiple OOP concepts and two design patterns: Singleton and Observer.